walkor/mqtt/README.md

 # MQTT
-The MQTT client and broker for PHP based on workerman.
+The MQTT client for PHP based on workerman.